-Our commitment to racial equity
+Our commitment to economic opportunity through racial equity

 United Way of Greater Richmond & Petersburg seeks to mobilize all people to improve lives.
 In order to unite around key issues facing our region, United Way engages individuals and organizations who represent the diversity of the communities we serve — respecting and valuing the different perspectives they may provide.
 Together we will more effectively create and implement solutions to our region’s most pressing issues while creating opportunities for a better life for all.